johngargett/100-days-of-code/log.md

 **Link(s) to work:** https://www.freecodecamp.com/challenges/learn-how-script-tags-and-document-ready-work

 **Tweet:** <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Day 4 of <a href="https://twitter.com/hashtag/100DaysOfCode?src=hash">#100DaysOfCode</a>.
 It is really helping to do some work every day.
 I&#39;m still working on <a href="https://twitter.com/freeCodeCamp">@freeCodeCamp</a>.
 4 days in a row.</p>&mdash; John Gargett (@jgargett) <a href="https://twitter.com/jgargett/status/871463862402510848">June 4, 2017</a></blockquote>

+### Day 5: June 5, 2017

+**Today's Progress:** Still working on @FreeCodeCamp.
+I'm further along.
+I think tomorrow I will have completed the challenges and be ready to start on the tribute page.

+**Thoughts:** I'm working steadily on the FCC and making good time.

+### Day 6: June 6, 2017

+**Today's Progress:** Finished with the first part of the @FreeCodeCamp.
+Watched the video and am ready to start the tribute tomorrow.

+**Thoughts:** Nearing the end of a section is exciting.
+I am looking forward to doing the tribute page.
+I'm going to use Thomas Alva Edison as my subject.

+### Day 7: June 7, 2017

+**Today's Progress:** Started work on the tribute.
+I spent 1 1/2 hours working on it and I have almost nothing to show. :(

+**Thoughts:** This is super frustrating.
+I worked for 90 minutes and have almost nothing to show for it.
+I hope tomorrow is better.
+I may have to go back to the bootstrap section and re-read it.